George Nakashima, Woodworker

 This comprehensive documentary began production after his death, so George’s voice includes interviews on video, audiotape, correspondence, transcribed oral histories, his autobiography Soul of a Tree and other writings.
 New footage was shot for this documentary in the U.S., Japan and India with Sony HD video cameras interviews with his family, historians, critics, woodworkers, and associates.
 Photographed on Super16mm film and large sensor video camera are the workshops, showrooms, and residences in the Nakashima compound, major collectors’ homes, Nakashima woodworkers creating furniture, and the best examples of his work including some of his most historic works.

-The documentary is targeted for national distribution on PBS stations.
+The documentary is targeted for national and international distribution.

 John Nakashima, DirectorSEE MEMBER PROFILE